 The Company is party to a master repurchase funding facility with Wells Fargo Bank, National Association ("Wells Fargo") (the "Wells Fargo Facility"), which allows the Company to borrow up to \$350.0 million.
 The maximum commitment may be increased to up to \$500.0 million at the Company's option, subject to the satisfaction of certain conditions, including payment of an upsize fee.
 Under the Wells Fargo Facility, the Company is permitted to sell, and later repurchase, certain qualifying senior commercial mortgage loans, A-Notes, pari-passu participations in commercial mortgage loans and mezzanine loans under certain circumstances, subject to available collateral approved by Wells Fargo in its sole discretion.
 The funding period of the Wells Fargo Facility expires on December 14, 2022, subject to one 12-month extension at the Company's option, which, if exercised, would extend the funding period to December 14, 2023.
 The initial maturity date of the Wells Fargo Facility is December 14, 2022, subject to three 12-month extensions, each of which may be exercised at the Company's option, subject to the satisfaction of certain conditions, including payment of an extension fee, which, if all three were exercised, would extend the maturity date of the Wells Fargo Facility to December 14, 2025.
 Advances under the Wells Fargo Facility accrue interest at a per annum rate equal to the sum of one-month LIBOR plus a pricing margin range of 1.50% to 2.75%, subject to certain exceptions.
-In December 2020, the Company amended the Wells Fargo Facility to, among other things, eliminate the non-utilization fee on the Wells Fargo Facility.
-Prior to the amendment, the Company incurred a non-utilization fee of 25 basis points per annum on the average daily available balance of the Wells Fargo Facility to the extent less than 75% of the Wells Fargo Facility was utilized.
-For the three months ended March 31, 2020, the Company incurred a non-utilization fee of \$19 thousand.
+In December 2020, the Company amended the Wells Fargo Facility to, among other things, eliminate the non-utilization fee on the Wells Fargo Facility to the extent less than 75% of the Wells Fargo Facility was utilized.
+For both the three and six months ended June 30, 2020, the Company incurred a non-utilization fee of \$19 thousand.
 The non-utilization fee is included within interest expense in the Company's consolidated statements of operations.